stlmc/stlmc/README.md

 - ase2021-paper1206.pdf : a accepted paper
 - supp.pdf: the proof of the lemmas, and the details of the experiments.
 - data.zip (1.3MB): the experimental results and log files for the experiments
-- INSTALL.md: a file that explains how to install our source code
+- INSTALL.md: a file that explains how to install our artifact
-- stlmc-artifact.ova (3.28GB): a Virtualbox image for the experiments.

 ---